yi-jiayu/blog/content/posts/singapore-covid-19-cases-api/index.md

 of information about the current COVID-19 situation in Singapore, but it's not exactly machine-readable.

+It doesn't seem like there's any official API either.
+For those trying to build their own dashboard or crunch some data, it might look like you have no choice but to do some data entry, scrape HTML or get data from a third-party source.

-Instead, we can turn to the [COVID-19 Situation Dashboard](https://experience.arcgis.com/experience/7e30edc490a5441a874f9efe67bd8b89) hosted on ArcGIS online for a convenient JSON API:
+However, the MOH site also links to a more interactive [COVID-19 Situation Dashboard](https://experience.arcgis.com/experience/7e30edc490a5441a874f9efe67bd8b89) hosted on ArcGIS online which is a JavaScript application that makes requests to a JSON API:

+{{< figure src="dashboard.png" alt="Singapore COVID-19 Situation Dashboard" >}}

+After a bit of poking around, I was able to find this:

 ```
 $ curl 'https://services6.arcgis.com/LZwBmoXba0zrRap7/arcgis/rest/services/COVID_19_Prod_feature/FeatureServer/0/query?f=json&where=1%3D1&returnGeometry=false&spatialRel=esriSpatialRelIntersects&outFields=*&orderByFields=Case_ID%20desc&resultOffset=0&resultRecordCount=1' | jq '.features[0].attributes'